Health Information Management Jobs in USA with Visa Sponsorship

 Which employers in health information management are most likely to sponsor visas?

 Large hospital networks, academic medical centers, health systems operating across multiple states, and healthcare technology companies that build EHR or coding platforms are the most active sponsors.
-Smaller outpatient clinics and private practices rarely sponsor because they lack the legal infrastructure and HR bandwidth to manage H-1B petitions.
+Smaller outpatient clinics and private practices rarely sponsor because they lack the legal infrastructure and HR bandwidth to manage H-1B visa petitions.
 Browse Migrate Mate to find HIM employers with an open sponsorship track record.

 Does my HIM degree need to be from a U.S. institution to get sponsored?